TigardHighGDC/.github/profile/README.md

-# Welcome to the Tigard High school Game Development Club 👋
+# Welcome to the Tigard High School Game Development Club 👋

 ## Connect With Us